 How To Update Enrolled Products

-After products are enrolled in the Amazon Brand Registry, sellers can update product information with product SKUs plus values in the specific fields the seller needs updated.
+After products are enrolled in Brand Registry, sellers can update product information with product SKUs plus values in the specific fields the seller needs updated.
 However, you should not update an existing listing for a newer version of the product where the versions are a little different, including changes in:

 - Product name